News

 Wendell Scott was a trailblazer on the track, racing against the odds and paving the way for positive change in NASCAR.
 The Danville native was born on Aug.
 29, 1921, and was the first Black ...

-We remember Wendell Scott today.
-He drove during the Jim Crow era of segregation and was the first African American to win a race at NASCAR's elite major league level.
-His family was his racing team.
+This week's StoryCorps tells the story of Wendell Scott, who drove during the Jim Crow era and was the first African American to win a race at NASCAR's elite major league level.
+It's Friday, which ...

 The Foundation’s CEO and Wendell Scott’s grandson Warrick Scott Sr. joined Here @ Home to explain more about the uplifting story and its goal to keep the trailblazer’s legacy alive.